NHSDigital/integration-adaptor-nhais/README.md

 (*) Active/Standby: The first broker in the list always used unless there is an error, in which case the other URLs will be used.
 At least one URL is required.

-### Mongodb Configuration Options
+### MongoDB Configuration Options

-The adaptor configuration for mongodb can be configured two ways: using a connection string or providing individual properties.
+This adaptor's configuration for MongoDB can be configured two ways:
+* using a connection string or
+* providing individual properties.

 This is to accommodate differences in the capabilities of deployment automation frameworks and varying environments.

-Option 1: If `NHAIS_MONGO_HOST` is defined then the adaptor forms a connection string from the following properties:
+Option 1: If `NHAIS_MONGO_HOST` **is defined** then this adaptor forms a connection string from the following properties:

 | Environment Variable      | Default | Description                                                                                                                                                   |
 |---------------------------|---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|